 Economists demand tobacco tax hike to reduce consumption

-New Delhi: Ahead of the Union Budget for 2023-24, noted economists have demanded a substantial hike in tax on all tobacco items and stronger laws to discourage the tobacco consumption and help in achieving Prime Minister Narendra Modi's vision of a five trillion dollar economy by 2025.
+New Delhi: Ahead of the Union Budget for 2023-24, noted economists have demanded a substantial hike in tax on all tobacco items and stronger laws to discourage the tobacco consumption and help in achieving PM Narendra Modi's vision of a five trillion dollar economy by 2025.

 Noting that healthcare burden due to tobacco in India is around 1.04 percent of the GDP, Prof Arvind Mohan, who is head of department of Economics, University of Lucknow, said that a substantial increase in tax on these lethal items would help in closing the gap as disease burden has pushed many into poverty.